ericseong/egg-incubator/README.md

 # Overview
 egg incubator program.
 It'll loop endlessly to monitor/control the temperature/humidity as per the policy given by config.json.

-# Managing run-time using systemd
-2ne1.service will continuously monitor and control the environment.
-In case the service is not looping for some reasons, watchdog daemon shall restart the service for about three times.
-2ne1-display-server.service shall run as a separate service and will loop to process the incoming clients' request for drawing the stats and to check if we got the key pressed.
-If this service fails, then it'll restart and if the restart occurs about three times in a given period, the device will be rebooted.
-See "rpi/2ne1.service and 2ne1-display-server.service for the details.

-# User interface
-UI will simply display the days passed since the session started, temperature/humidity values gotten from the sensors, and date/time for the last update.
-User can start a new session by pressing button 1 and button 2 at the same time for about five seconds.

 # Install and run
 The code can be compiled and run on raspberry pi.
 It's tested on Raspberry Pi OS Lite.
 To build incubator monitoring/control program, goto src/ and type make.
 Will get 2ne1 binary at build/ dir.
 To build display-server, goto src/display-server/ and type make.
 Will get 2ne1-display-server binay.
 The resulting binaries are to be registered as systemd services.

+# User interface
+UI will simply display the days passed since the session started, temperature/humidity values gotten from the sensors, and date/time for the last update.
+User can start a new session by pressing button 1 and button 2 at the same time for about five seconds.

+# Managing runtime using systemd
+2ne1.service will continuously monitor and control the environment.
+In case the service is not looping for some reasons, watchdog daemon shall restart the service for about three times.
+2ne1-display-server.service shall run as a separate service and will loop to process the incoming clients' request for drawing the stats and to check if we got the key pressed.
+If this service fails, then it'll restart and if the restart occurs about three times in a given period, the device will be rebooted.
+See "rpi/2ne1.service and 2ne1-display-server.service for the details.

 # Dependencies
 * Enable I2C via raspi-config (for temp. sensor and RTC module)
 * Enable SPI via raspi-config (for lcd display)